How to call without a SIM card: 4 Tested ways

 Need a second business line for your cell phone or for personal use on your Android or Apple device?
 2ndLine might be the right option for you.
 It offers free unlimited calls and texts in the US and Canada over WiFi or data and lets you make international calls at affordable rates.

 2ndLine may be a decent option if you’re a personal user who wants to keep costs low.
-But since this second number provider doesn’t offer shared numbers, CRM integrations, call transcriptions, or advanced messaging features, it may not be the best solution for business owners.
+But don’t expect any special features from 2ndLine.
+You won’t find shared numbers, integrations, call transcriptions, or messaging automations.
+This makes the tool unsuitable for business users.

 Key features of 2ndLine